Former Washington deputy sentenced in Montana for felony

 KALISPELL, Mont.
-(AP) — A former Washington deputy has been given a three-year deferred sentence after he drove through a crash scene and led police on a chase in western Montana while inebriated.
+(AP) — A former Washington state deputy has been given a three-year deferred sentence after he drove through a crash scene and led police on a chase in western Montana while inebriated.

 The Flathead Beacon reports 29-year-old Brandon Hoover was sentenced last week in Montana for a felony charge of criminal endangerment and a misdemeanor charge of driving under the influence.